microsoft/CameraTraps/api/batch_processing/README.md

 [ymin, xmin, ymax, xmax]
 ```

-where `(xmin, ymin)` is the upper-left corner of the detection bounding box.
+...where `(xmin, ymin)` is the upper-left corner of the detection bounding box, with the origin in the upper-left corner of the image.
 The coordinates are relative to the width and height of the image.

 The detection category `category` can be interpreted using the `detection_categories` dictionary.